Want to learn how to write the perfect blog post? Of course you do! Let’s start with a graphic you can save for future reference.

 - Develop headline

-Address problem in the headline using fear, scarcity or intrigue/questions.
+Address problem in the headline using fear (not to scare people, but to show how you’ll solve it!), scarcity or intrigue/questions.
 Keep under 65 characters long.
 Ensure SEO key phrase is in title.
 Constantly refer back to headline as you write.
 Use websites like ViperChill, Boost Blog Traffic and Viral Nova as a guide for headline generation.

 - Write introduction